wonglkd/Baleen-FAST24/README.md

 cd Baleen-FAST24
 ```

+Note: this repository uses submodules.
+As a reminder, when you pull, you'll likely want to use `git pull --recurse-submodules`.

 2. Install Python dependencies with Conda or pip.

 ```
 conda env create -f BCacheSim/install/env_cachelib-py-3.11.yaml conda env create -f BCacheSim/install/env_cachelib-pypy-3.8.yaml
 ```

 3. Download trace files (see [here](https://ftp.pdl.cmu.edu/pub/datasets/Baleen24/) for more details on the traces)